sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 1. I use fnproject/python:3.8 and fnproject/python:3.8-dev docker images of RHEL8 flavour to run functions in container.
 3. Download the latest Oracle instant client libraries and make sure they are copied in the container.
 I used instantclient_21_5 (instantclient-basic-linux.x64-21.5.0.0.0dbru) which can be downloded from https://www.oracle.com/database/technologies/instant-client/downloads.html for more details refer Dockerfile.
 4. During build or deploy phase of the function, Oracle Functions uses the “func.yaml” file to create a temporary Dockerfile to build the Docker image.
 Once the docker image is created Oracle Functions deletes this file.
 If you need to add additional packages to be included in the conatiner, then create a Dockerfile simillar to the Dockerfile created by fn function using “func.yaml”, then to add the dependencies using COPY or ADD command.
+The required python modules need to be specified in requirements.txt file.
+I have added the cx_Oracle module in it.
 Use the fn build command with verbose to know the Dockerfile used by fn function.
 > fn -v build